 I always found it difficult to make friends with people to the point of being anxious.
 People find this difficult to believe but I used to walk around school pretty much on my own.
 I wanted to meet people, I wanted to make friends and I wanted others to be interested in me, but it just didn’t happen.
 I was a nice guy.
 I was interesting.
-I was ready to make friends but I couldn’t get people to like me.
+I was ready but I couldn’t get people to like me.
 I was going about it all the wrong way.
 I put all of my energy in trying to persuade other kids that I was interesting.
 But when I realized that trying to get others to be interested in me wasn’t working I changed the way I acted.
 Being interested in others was my key to unlocking the door to making friends.
-On the back of this I started to make friends really fast.
+On the back of this I started to connect with people a lot faster.
 I made more quality friends in a few weeks than I had done in all my previous school years out together.
 But you need to know how to do this.
 Here is my guide to the 7 proven ways to make friends quickly in high school & below a Free poster on an additional 4 ways that can also help;

 7 – Smile and the whole world smiles with you